Beluga Caviar: Why It’s the Rarest Black Caviar and How to Buy It Online

 Beluga caviar is carefully graded to reflect its quality, and the grading system plays a significant role in determining both price and prestige.
 The evaluation is based on three main factors: grain size, consistency, and color.

-Grade 1 beluga caviar represents the highest quality.
+Grade 1 represents the highest quality.
 These pearls are large, intact, and firm, with a smooth texture and a natural gleam that reflects their freshness.
 The taste is clean, buttery, and refined, making this grade the benchmark for luxury.
 Within Grade 1, beluga caviar is further distinguished by color:

 - 000 – light gray: the rarest and most highly prized shade, often commanding the highest price.